jdl15/sup_bot/README.md

     return articles
   ```

-- Uploading the articles to OpenAI Vector Store, where the content is automatically split into manageable.
+- Uploading the prechunk articles to OpenAI Vector Store.
 The application use the following chunking strategy: the token size is 700 for each chunk and overlap 300 tokens.
 User can create an OpenAI Assistant that answers user questions using only the uploaded documentation.

 - Automating daily updates: the scraper runs daily in digital ocean, detecting new or updated articles and uploading only the changes.
 Log added, updated, and skipped articles.
 You can access the log data through [OpenSearch](db-opensearch-nyc3-68715-do-user-24863894-0.j.db.ondigitalocean.com).
   <br>